+The leaf is a compound, pinnate leaf with 5 or 7 leaflets.
+Each leaflet is longer than it is wide.
 The edge of each leaflet is serrated / toothed.
 There are small hairs present on the underside of the leaflets.

 Buds, Bark and Stem